C-DAC Thiruvananthapuram

-The Centre for Development of Advanced Computing, Thiruvananthapuram (C-DAC(T)) is a branch of the Indian Centre for Development of Advanced Computing based in Thiruvananthapuram.
-It was previously known as the Electronic Research and Development Center (ER & DCI) and was started as part of science and technology policy of C. Achutha Menon in 1970's.
+The Centre for Development of Advanced Computing, Thiruvananthapuram (C-DAC[T]) is a branch of the Indian Centre for Development of Advanced Computing based in Thiruvananthapuram.

 It is a National Centre of Excellence, pioneering application oriented research, design and development in Electronics and Information Technology.

-The centre has contributed to the electronics sector through the indigenous development of systems and products, foreign technology absorption, adaptation and upgrades, consultancy and training and turnkey implementation of contract projects.

 Major development groups

 Language Technology Section

 This section under the C-DAC is specialized in Indian language speech, natural language processing and assistive technologies.